-Striated Coins by By Russell A. Augustin – AU Capital Management, LLC ……
+Striated Ancient Coins by Russell A. Augustin, AU Capital Management, LLC ……

 The conventional definition of what constitutes a coin varies depending on its interpretation.
 The earliest proto-coins were without any design, essentially just a blank globular ball of electrum.
 These nuggets were weighed and exchanged at bullion values but were uncontrolled and arbitrary.

 This progressed to include reverse punches, used to easily prove the content of the piece by cutting deeply to show that it was made of solid precious metal and to keep the metal from slipping while being struck.

 This coin, of the “striation” type, is the first type of coin which introduced the innovation of an obverse image, and it is considered by many to be the transition point from proto-coinage to true coinage.
 While the striated coin’s design is simple, it is thought by some to have been inspired by the ripples on the surface of the water, indicating the source of the precious electrum, near creeks and in riverbeds.

 Later issues sometimes retained the striations shown behind other images, demonstrating that the lines did indeed hold a special purpose.
 Aristotle recognized the importance of an obverse image on coins in his important work on economics, as it marked a critical phase of converting from bullion into true coinage.

 Striated coins are also represented by a wide array of different denominations, the largest a stater of approximately 14 grams.
 All of these coins are numismatically and historically important and indicate the conscious control of weight, which helped expedite commerce.

 This period in the evolution of coinage was extremely brief, quickly evolving into more detailed images, and so all of the striated coins are very rare, especially the larger denominations like this trite.